isaac-sim/IsaacLab/docs/source/features/ray.rst

 - Using the same training setup everywhere (on cloud and local) with minimal overhead
 - Resource Isolation for training jobs

-The core functionality shared by Isaac-Ray consists of two main scripts that enable the orchestration of resource-wrapped and tuning aggregate jobs.
+The core functionality of the Ray workflow consists of two main scripts that enable the orchestration of resource-wrapped and tuning aggregate jobs.
 These scripts facilitate the decomposition of aggregate jobs (overarching experiments) into individual jobs, which are discrete commands executed on the cluster.
 An aggregate job can include multiple individual jobs.